-This paper is an update to the one given at the last Symposium in 2007.
-It has been updated to reflect new analyses that were performed subsequent to the last paper.
-This updated paper appears as an article in the August, 2008 issue of Power Engineering.
+This paper is a result of work done by Scientech for a utility in 2007.
+This utility prefers to remain anonymous.
+This paper appears as an article in the August, 2008 issue of Power Engineering.

-The Company
+The Utility

 - Large US-based Electric Utility

 - Mix of Fossil and Nuclear

-- Fossil is Primarily Coal
+- Fossil Fuel is Primarily Coal

-- Spread Over Several States
+- Utility Operates in Several States